-The Group is controlled by Bank Hapoalim and C Faktoring A.Ş. which owns 69.83% and 30.17% of ordinary shares, respectively (31 December 2018-69.83% and 30.17%, respectively).
+The Group is controlled by Bank Hapoalim and C Faktoring A.Ş. which owns 69.83% and 30.17% of ordinary shares, respectively (31 December 2019-69.83% and 30.17%, respectively).
 The ultimate controlling shareholder of the Group is Bank Hapoalim.
-For the purpose of these consolidated financial information, unconsolidated subsidiaries, shareholders, and companies controlled by Bank Hapoalim and C Faktoring A.Ş. are referred to as related parties.
+For the purpose of these consolidated financial information, consolidated subsidiary, shareholders, and companies controlled by Bank Hapoalim and C Faktoring A.Ş. are referred to as related parties.

 In the course of conducting its banking business, the Group conducted various business transactions with related parties.
-These include loans, customer accounts, funds borrowed and non-cash transactions.
+These include loans and finance lease receivables, customer accounts, funds borrowed and non-cash transactions.
+As of 31 December 2020, the Group is utilized 30,000 USD loan with maturity date 4 June 2021 and interest rate LIBOR+3.05%.
 These are all commercial transactions and realised on an arms-length basis.
-The volumes of related party transactions, outstanding balances at period-end and relating expense and income for the period are as follows: